The number of felony and misdemeanor drug arrests per 1,000 residents.

 Drug use, sale and other illegal drug-related activity can have immediate as well as long-term negative health, social and economic consequences, both for individuals and for neighborhoods and communities.

-Essex County had a higher rate compared to Middlesex, MA at 0.04, however was much lower than Westchester, NY whose rate was 2.7, and Lake County, IL whose rate was 6.2 per 1,000 residents in 2015.
+Essex County had a higher rate compared to Middlesex, MA at 0.6, however was much lower than Westchester, NY whose rate was 2.4 per 1,000 residents in 2017.

 Comparable national data was not available.
+The City of Lawrence does not report comparable data.
+Comparable data for Lake, IL was not available for 2017.
 Differences in rates may reflect a variety of factors, including differences in laws and law enforcement priorities, in addition the severity of drug activity in an area.